 Some of my clients are in the sustainability movement and others are psychotherapists, coaches, entrepreneurs, and small business owners.
 I tend to attract people who are doing good work in the world one way or another and who want to do it from a more spiritually-centered, intuitive place.
 I help them connect more deeply to their Soul’s knowing, amplify that, and then go from there and create the good they’re doing in the world using more of their capacity.

-In summary, I understand the unique challenges leaders and business owners face each day and am an experienced coach for those who wish to strengthen their abilities.
+In summary, I understand the unique challenges leaders and business owners face each day and am an experienced coach for those who wish to strengthen their intuitive abilities and align their physical, mental, emotional, and spiritual aspects for authentic congruence.
 I am uniquely qualified to support those who are working to protect and improve the environment, human rights, or alternative health practices.
 My deep spiritual roots, informed by many philosophies and traditions as well as my own relationship with Spirit, is at the heart of everything I do.
 My current work with the Ancient Ones has awakened my Soul’s knowing in such a way that it brings the whole of life into perspective.
 My Soul’s purpose is to assist others into wholeness.